PoignardAzur/poignardazur.github.io/drafts/06-platform-compliance-in-cargo.md

 So, assuming we do want platform-compliant cargo files, which I do, what should we do?

-Step zero would be to write a RFC outlining everything I'm about to say in a semi-formal format.
+Step zero would be to write an RFC outlining everything I'm about to say in a semi-formal format.
 [RFC #1615](https://github.com/rust-lang/rfcs/pull/1615) is a good starting point, but has missing steps.